vhuber101/vhuber-uftp/uftpd/src/main/doc/uftp-manual.md

 Using SSL for the Command port ensures that only trusted parties (i.e. trusted UNICORE servers) can issue commands to the UFTPD server.
 To further limit the set of trusted users, an access control list (ACL) file is used.
 In production settings where users can log in to the UFTPD server machine, SSL MUST be enabled to prevent unauthorized data access!

 .. important:: **IMPORTANT SECURITY NOTE**

-	Without SSL enabled, users logged in to the UFTPD server can easily create exploits to read or write files with arbitrary user privileges (except 'root').
+	Without SSL enabled, users logged in to the UFTPD server can easily create exploits to read or write files with arbitrary user privileges (except `root`).

 ### SSL setup